Andromeda (mythology): Ethnicity

 The art historian Elizabeth McGrath discusses the tradition, as promoted by the influential Roman poet Ovid, that Andromeda was a dark-skinned woman of either Ethiopian or Indian origin.
 In the Greek Anthology, Philodemus (1st century BC) wrote about the "Indian Andromeda".
 In his Heroides, Ovid has Sappho explain to Phaon: "If I'm not pale, Andromeda pleased Perseus, dark with the colour of her father Cepheus's land.
 And often white pigeons mate with other hues, and the dark turtledove's loved by emerald birds"; the Latin word fuscae Ovid uses here for 'dark Andromeda' refers to the colour black or brown.
 Elsewhere he says that Perseus brought Andromeda from "darkest" India and declares "Nor was Andromeda's colour any problem to her wing-footed aerial lover" adding that "White suits dark girls; you looked so attractive in white, Andromeda".
 Ovid's account of Andromeda's story follows Euripides' play Andromeda in having Perseus initially mistake the chained Andromeda for a statue of marble, which has been taken to mean she was light-skinned; but since statues in Ovid's time were commonly painted to look like living people, her skin could have been of any colour.
 The ambiguity is reflected in a description by the 2nd-century AD sophist Philostratus of a painting depicting Perseus and Andromeda.
-He emphasizes the painting's Ethiopian setting, and notes that Andromeda "is charming in that she is fair of skin though in Ethiopia," in clear contrast to the other "charming Ethiopians with their strange coloring and their grim smiles" who have assembled to cheer Perseus in this picture.
+He emphasizes the painting's Ethiopian setting, and notes that Andromeda "is charming in that she is fair of skin though in Ethiopia", in clear contrast to the other "charming Ethiopians with their strange coloring and their grim smiles" who have assembled to cheer Perseus in this picture.
+The British classicist James Diggle suggested that Philostratus too borrowed this element from Euripides' play.
 Heliodorus of Emesa follows Philostratus in describing Andromeda as light-skinned in contrast to the clearly dark-skinned Aethiopians; in his Aethiopica, Queen Persinna of Aethiopia gives birth to an inexplicably white girl, Chariclea.
 Heliodorus states that this happened because the queen had gazed at a picture of Andromeda in the palace.
 The scholar of literature John Michael Archer calls this an example of "how African space is defined by European reference points".
+Whether we are to assume that this is also how Andromeda came to be born pale in the first place is unclear.

+The paradox of the white Aethiopian-born Andromeda that both Philostratus and Heliodorus noticed and tried to solve seems to go back as far as Euripides, though Daniel Ogden theorises that the question itself might be backwards.
+If Andromeda was originally an Argolid-adjacent Arcadian figure as some evidence suggests—in which case, the monster would have been a land-based one, not marine—then she started off white, but for some reason was never re-imagined as black as locations shifted, perhaps due to conservatism.